dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Maxwell Sanchez:**
-yeah and we've gotten some peer review on the white paper there's been very very positive feedback on it we're working at block labs who will have additional help and resources from them as well with building out the technology and getting it adopted and but yeah if anyone wants to look into the technology anymore the websites up our there's a white paper that explains it in
+yeы and we've gotten some peer review on the white paper there's been very positive feedback on it we're working at block labs who will have additional help and resources from them as well with building out the technology and getting it adopted and but if anyone wants to look into the technology anymore the websites up our there's a white paper that explains it in